 The cities of Labaun Bajo and Bima act as gateway cities to the park.

-What Should I Take To Indonesia?
+What Should I Take to Indonesia?

-U.S. Embassies and Consulates in Indonesia
+Canadian Embassies and Consulates in Indonesia

 Canadian consular services can help travellers with many issues they may face including passport services.
 Once in Indonesia, the information for the Canadian Embassy is: